iknowjason/edge/README.md

 # Credits
 @mosesrenegade for tool inspiration
-@0xdabbad00 for general AWS tool ideas
+@0xdabbad00 for general AWS tools and inspiration

 This tool was inspired from many other tools and authors, including dnsrecon and gobuster.
 Not a lot new here other than combining IP prefix CSP lookups.
 Just wanted to learn Golang.

+"Black Hat Go" book